 However, as far as well prepared, nicely diced up portions of pork go, dogs can certainly enjoy a lot of benefits from it.

 The most important detail to remember is that you ought to be giving your dog fresh pork, not prepackaged pork that has had additives and flavors meant only to enhance the taste for human beings.

 These kinds of additives are far more complex for your dog’s digestive system to deal with.

-That’s especially true of sauces, which you might want to add to the meal when feeding your dog pork chops to help the flavour appeal to them.
+That’s especially true of sauces, which you might want to add to the meal when feeding your dog pork chops to help the flavor appeal to them.

 Rest assured your dog is happy with plain pork, and should certainly preferably enjoy it without any added salt or sugars – those are often rather rife in sauces for pork.

-Your dog can’t handle either salt or sugar altogether well – and also be on the lookout for pork with added flavour powders.
+Your dog can’t handle either salt or sugar altogether well – and also be on the lookout for pork with added flavor powders.

 The reason for that is that things like onion powder, garlic powder and more can be incredibly toxic for your pet.